 Before the final lineup of In Living Color locked in, several comedians—including Martin Lawrence, Margaret Cho, and Susie Essman—were considered or auditioned at different stages.
 One of the most notable near-misses was John Leguizamo, who was reportedly approached during early development but ultimately passed.

 Already building a name with his high-energy, character-driven stand-up, Leguizamo chose to pursue his own path rather than join an ensemble cast.
-That decision led him to create House of Buggin’, reflecting just how competitive and defining the early ’90s sketch comedy landscape was.
+That decision led him to create House of Buggin’.

 A Wild Night Out Inspired One of Its Characters